 Subject to the terms of the Articles of the Company, the holders of the Preferred Shares shall be entitled to receive dividends as determined by the Company on a monthly, quarterly or annual basis.
-The holder of Preferred Shares must be a holder on the last day of the period for which the Company determines to declare dividends (whether month-end, quarter-end or fiscal year end) in order to be entitled to receive any dividend declared by the Company for that period.
+The holder of Preferred Shares must be a holder on the last day of the Fiscal Year in order to be entitled to receive any dividend declared by the Company within 90 days after the end of the Fiscal Year to which the dividend is related.
 The amount of dividends declared and paid by the Company shall not exceed the amount that pursuant to clause 130.1(1)(a)(i) of the Tax Act is deductible in computing the Company's income for the year and up to twice the amount that pursuant to clause 130.1(1)(a)(ii) of the Tax Act is deductible in computing the Company's income for the year.
+Any distributions made by way of dividends declared on the issued and outstanding Preferred Shares will be subject to the provisions of the BCBCA.